 It’s all etched on her face.
 There’s no joy, no relief.
-Pearl hasn’t risen like a phoenix as much as she has been lifted in a full body cast from a gorge she fell down.
+Pearl hasn’t risen like a phoenix as much as she has been lifted in a full body cast from a gorge she fell down towards an ambulance.
 We’ll see her desire to feel something like she once felt with Rose come up again in “Sworn to the Sword” and “Cry for Help”.
 This will be with her for a long time.
-The reassurance of “I think you’re pretty great” takes on a more tragic aura.
-All of this challenges the conventional idea that issues of a mental nature can be resolved in a span of thirty minutes.
+The reassurance of “I think you’re pretty great” takes on a more tragic, ironic aura.
+All of this challenges if not downright rebuts the conventional idea that issues of a mental nature can be resolved in a span of thirty minutes.

 And that’s not even getting into what the last episode implied – that Peridot is going to rain hell down on the Crystal Gems.
 The scene of Steven and Pearl waving the old colors gains even more poignancy.
 Neither of them are prepared – physically, emotionally, etc – to take on Homeworld.
-None of them, in fact.
+None of the Crystal Gems are, in fact.
 Not now.
-For Pearl – she has nowhere to go but up.
-And for Steven, he hasn’t seen nothing yet.
+For Pearl, she has nowhere to go but up.
+And for Steven, he hasn’t seen anything yet.

 Still, one question remains…